Skip to main content

 Q How long does it take for an AD01 to be processed?

-Online filings through Companies House WebFiling are typically registered within 24 hours, and often much faster during working hours.
-Paper filings take considerably longer because they have to be checked and keyed in manually.
-The change is only legally effective once Companies House has registered it, not on the date you submit the form, so plan any address-dependent activity around that.
+Online filings through Companies House WebFiling or the Companies House service are typically registered within 24 hours, and often much faster.
+Paper filings take considerably longer because they're checked and keyed in by hand.
+The change is only legally effective once Companies House has registered it under section 87(2) of the Companies Act 2006, not on the date you submit the form, so plan any address-dependent activity around that.

 Q Is there a fee to file form AD01?

 At the time of writing there is no Companies House fee for filing an AD01, whether online or on paper.
-Fee structures do change from time to time, so it's worth checking gov.uk for the current position before you file.
+Fee structures do change from time to time, so check GOV.UK for the current position before you file.
 If a third party is charging you to submit the form, that's their service fee rather than a government charge.

 Q Can I change the registered office to a different part of the UK?